David was CEO of a nationally recognized company. He had established an experienced leadership team so he decided to take a month-long vacation.

 David finally wrote the song he was thinking about composing while on his vacation—Psalm 51 describes his heartfelt confession.

 God swooped two repentant children into His arms—King David, the CEO-songwriter-poet, and Bathsheba, the beautiful lady.
-The Lord knew it would take a while, but He planned on working restoration into these broken vessels, for as long as they would allow.
-God began to spin the Potter’s wheel, lovingly remolding two lives into beautiful vessels.
+The Lord knew it would take a while, but He planned on working restoration into these broken souls for as long as they would allow.
+God began to spin the Potter’s wheel, lovingly remolding two lives into beautiful vessels of honor.

 Satan retreated, sharpening his arrows, looking for his next opportunity.

-Lord God, I ask You to forgive my sins, and shape me on Your potter’s wheel into a vessel of honor.
+Lord God, I repent!
+Place me on Your potter’s wheel, and shape my innermost being into a vessel of honor.

-David’s Folly is a modern-day interpretation of 2 Samuel Chapter 11.
+Genre: David’s Folly is a modern-day interpretation of 2 Samuel chapter eleven.

 Copyright 2019: David’s Folly: Diane Virginia: All Rights Reserved